 They opened a school in Georgia where Catholics were a very small minority.
 They undertook missions to the rural poor, especially the Catholic minorities in West Virginia and Georgia; and some Marists focused their energies to support poor working people struggling to secure just wages and safe working conditions.

 While the world today is vastly different from that of the first Marists, it is in many ways similar.
 Priests and religious, including some Marists, have been tortured or killed for their beliefs and Gospel witness in various places around the globe.
 Cultural and moral relativism tend to dominate American society.
 Religion is either ignored or sharply criticized in the media.

 New challenges confront us today: the widening gap between rich and poor; a young adult population seeking faith in a world alien to their religious aspirations; a multicultural world linked more closely than ever by communication and resources yet far apart in understanding, tolerance, and peaceful coexistence.

-All Marists are engaged
+All Marists are

-in the "work of Mary"
+"work of Mary"

 |A Marist Timeline

 In 1809, Jean-Claude Courveille mades a pilgrimage to the shrine of the "Black Virgin" at the cathedral of LePuy in France.
 There he experienced healing while praying before the statue of the Virgin, anointing his eyes with oil from the vigil lamps.
 He came to believe that the Blessed Mother wanted to help the Church through a society consecrated to her and bearing her name.
 In 1816, Courveille along with 11 seminarians, including Jean-Claude Colin, upon ordination dedicate themselves to the founding of the Society of Mary.